Liam Gallagher wants relationship with estranged daughter after 'cool' meeting

 “We’re getting on good, it’s early days and they’re getting on great, the kids and that.”

-On whether this marked a new chapter for him as a father, he said: “I hope so, I hope she doesn’t get sick of me, you know what I mean… ‘nah actually you’re a bit of a dick actually, see you later’.”
+On whether this marked a new chapter for him as a father, Gallagher – who was speaking at the BBC’s Biggest Weekend in Coventry – said: “I hope so, I hope she doesn’t get sick of me, you know what I mean… ‘nah actually you’re a bit of a dick actually, see you later’.”

 According to the Daily Mirror, Gallagher had met with Molly weeks before at a pub in north London in a get-together organised by his current partner Debbie Gwyther and Moorish.